 Plan Azure domain-joined Hadoop clusters in HDInsight

-The standard HDInsight cluster is a single-user cluster.
-It is suitable for most companies that have smaller application teams building large data workloads.
-Each user can have a different cluster dedicated to himself on demand and destroy it when it's not needed anymore.
-However, many enterprises started moving toward a model in which clusters are managed by IT teams and multiple application teams share clusters.
-Thus, multiuser access to the cluster is needed in Azure HDInsight for these larger enterprises.
+The standard Azure HDInsight cluster is a single-user cluster.
+It's suitable for most companies that have smaller application teams building large data workloads.
+Each user can create a dedicated cluster on demand and destroy it when it's not needed anymore.

 Integrate HDInsight with Active Directory